tripzilch/tripzilch.github.io/articles/depth-cues.md

 ![Hyperburger, extra cheese (2020).
 Notice the mist effect and the perception of depth it provides.](depth-cues1.jpg) *Hyperburger, extra cheese (2020).
 Notice the mist effect and the perception of depth it provides.*

-In a recent discussion the subject of "atmospheric perspective" came up.
+In a recent discussion with [Louis-André Labadie](https://www.instagram.com/lalabadie/) the subject of "atmospheric perspective" came up.
 After trying out various rendering techniques, I was surprised with the effectiveness of this depth cue.

 I knew of a couple of other depth cues (the most obvious ones being perspective and shading), but I wondered if I knew all of them, and whether there would be any surprising ones, or ones that I might have been neglecting in my art.
 So I did a little research.